A guide to read Application Properties file or a YAML file as a Java Map in Spring Boot.

 Summary

-This tutorial focused on Reading key and value pairs from a YAML or a Properties file into a Java HashMap.
-We understood that a YAML or a Properties file are very similar to the Map data structure.
+This tutorial focused on Reading different keys and value pairs from a YAML or a Properties file into a Java HashMap.
+We understood that a YAML or a Properties file are similar to the Map data structure.
 Thus, we can easily bind the configurations in Java Maps.

-We covered examples of reading a simple Map, Nested Map, and MultiValueMap from a YAML file, or an equivalent application properties file.
+We covered examples of reading a simple Map, Nested Map, and MultiValueMap from a YAML or equivalent application properties file.